secretstartups/handbook/customer-success/product-usage-data/product-usage-data-FAQs/index.html.md

 ### Multiple Hostnames and Subscriptions

 ##### Reports that aren’t effective for accounts with multiple hostnames and subscriptions:
-1. Product Usage Scorecard Calcs- Scorecard Product Usage Metrics
+1. Product Usage Scorecard Calcs - Scorecard Product Usage Metrics